AlishaKK/CrewAI/agenticPatterns/Prompt_chaining/readme.md

 It’s like **following a step-by-step recipe** instead of making everything at once! 🍽️🚀

+Here's the updated code with an additional function, `generate_intro`, that generates an introduction for the blog post based on the generated outline.

+Now, the flow includes an additional step where it generates an introduction for the blog post based on the outline.
+Let me know if you need further refinements! 🚀

 from crewai.flow.flow import Flow, start, listen from litellm import completion  # Replace with your preferred LLM API client